Picking

 Apart from the %%subtitle%% key, only attributes that are supplied with the key category and the value descriptive are displayed.

-If no such attributes are defined (and no subtitle is provided either), the view remains empty.
+If no such attributes are defined (and no subtitle is provided), the view remains empty.

 Short identifier (short ID)

-To identify a task more easily, a short identifier (shortID) is also added.
-This identifier is generated based on the first letter of the customer's first & last name as well as an incrementing number for each occurrence of such a customer.
-This number can have a maximum of two digits (e.g., 99).
-As soon as this number is reached, it will start again with 1.
-The generated identifier is facility-specified, e.g., it is not unique tenant-wide like an order ID.
+To identify a task more easily, the system adds a short identifier (shortID).
+The system generates this identifier from the first letter of the customer's first and last name, along with an incrementing number for each occurrence of that initial combination.
+This number can have a maximum of two digits (e.g., 99), after which it resets to 1.
+The identifier is specific to a facility and not unique across the tenant, unlike an order ID.

 Example

-The identifier for a task that belongs to an order of Jane Doe would be called JD1, assuming that no other customer in this facility that has a first name starting with a J as well as a last name starting with a D exists.
+The identifier for a task that belongs to an order for Jane Doe would be JD1, assuming no other customer at this facility has a first name starting with "J" and a last name starting with "D".

 Short ID within task overview